Here come initial jobless claims...

-The latest reading for initial jobless claims will be out at 8:30 a.m.
+The latest read on intial jobless claims will be out at 8:30 a.m.
 ET.

-Economists forecast that claims, which count the number of people who applied for unemployment insurance for the first time in the past week, fell to 250,000.
+Economists forecast that claims, which count the number of people who applied for unemployment insurance for the first time in the past week, climbed to 240,000.

 Initial jobless claims are used as a real-time proxy for the pace of layoffs and the overall health of the labour market since people usually file for benefits soon after they lose their jobs.